oconnor663/jacko.io/posts/snooze.md

 [terminatethread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminatethread

 [^dangerous]: The docs also call it "a dangerous function that should only be
-    used in the most extreme cases," whatever that means.
+    used in the most extreme cases".
+They don't elaborate on what counts as an extreme case.

 [^fork]: "Programming guides advise not using fork in a multithreaded process,
     or calling exec immediately afterwards.
 POSIX only guarantees that a small